NicoHadas/Cirrhosis_Mortality_Model/README.md

 ## Data Source
 -   **MDClone Synthetic Data**: The dataset used for this project is synthetic, generated using MDClone.
 It simulates real-world patient data relevant to cirrhosis, including demographics, laboratory values, clinical scores, and complications.
-    -   *Note: As this data is synthetic, it does not contain real patient information.
-However, access to and use of MDClone-generated data may be subject to institutional or organizational policies.*

 ---